NicolasGGod/NicolasGGod/_posts/2020-11-05-A-Career-in-Data-Science-1-my-Story-so-Far.md

 Besides these more technical components, communication is also a key aspect.
 A significant share of my time is spent in meetings, disclosing results and advancement updates, sharing insights and good practices from one production to another, and finding interested stakeholders for R&D endeavours.

-Finally, like anyone in the field, I spend an embarrassing part of my time cleaning and wrestling with data tables, and I'm afraid you will too.
+Finally, like anyone in the field, I spend an embarrassing part of my time cleaning and wrestling with data tables, and I'm afraid [you will too](https://www.datanami.com/2020/07/06/data-prep-still-dominates-data-scientists-time-survey-finds/).

 ### Tools of the trade

-In terms of daily tools, they are the usual DS arsenal Data manipulation through SQL, pyspark, tidyverse Data exploration and simulation with Python and R Machine learning algorithms, supervised and unsupervised, mostly with sklearn General statistical inference, frequentist and Bayesian A bit of deep learning And of course, Excel, Powerpoint, Confluence and so on.
+In terms of my daily tools, it's a selection of the usual DS arsenal:

+- Data manipulation through SQL, pyspark, tidyverse
+- Data exploration and simulation with Python and R
+- Machine learning algorithms, supervised and unsupervised, mostly with sklearn
+- General statistical inference, frequentist and Bayesian A bit of deep learning
+- And of course, Excel, Powerpoint, Confluence and so on.

 Closing words
 -------------